Happymic/EEERover2024/doc/brief.md

 ## Brief

 You are requested to design a remotely-controlled rover that can explore a deserted area and survey the lizards that live in there.
-Using a variety of electromagnetic signals, you must find out the name, age and magnetic polarity of each alien.
+Using a variety of electromagnetic signals, you must find out the name, age and magnetic polarity of each lizard.

 ![Lizards in their environment](lizard-arena.jpg)

 A prototype of the design must be built and tested in an artificial environment in the lab.
 The quality of the design will be assessed against the following criteria:
-- Is it possible to find the characteristics of all the aliens?
+- Is it possible to find the characteristics of all the lizards?
 - Is the design cost and weight effective?
 - Is the rover manoeuvrable enough to negotiate the environment?
 - Is the construction robust and reliable?